-Heat the olive oil in a large skillet or straight sided sauté pan over medium heat and add the vegetables.
+Heat the olive oil in a large skillet or straight sided sauté pan over medium-low heat and add the vegetables.
 Sauté, stirring occasionally, until very soft and lightly golden brown, about 30 minutes.*

-Start heating 4 quarts of water, 2 tablespoons of salt, and 2 bay leaves in a large covered pot.
+Start heating 4 quarts of water, 2 tablespoons of sea salt (or 4 tablespoons of flaky kosher salt), and 2 bay leaves in a large covered pot.
 Adding the bay leaves to the cooking water rather than the sauce allows you to extract more flavor from them, since the sauce cooks so quickly.

 Mix the gelatin, spices, and wine together and stir well.